kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/assembly/was8/README.md

     assigned JNDI name needs to be set as one of JVM custom properties (kie.services.jms.queues.response)
 - KIE.INPUT  - to send messages to bpms
     assigned JNDI name will be used when sending messages over JMS
+- KIE.EXECUTOR - to send messages to a kie executor service assigned JNDI name needs to be set as one of JVM custom properties (org.kie.executor.jms.cf)

   - Left side panel click on *Resources > JMS > Connection factories > New > Default messaging provider*
   - Provide the name, JNDI name (e.g. _KIE.RESPONSE.ALL_ and _jms/conn/KIE.RESPONSE.ALL_)